Skip to content

 Method 1: Thaw frozen fish and seafood gradually by placing it in the refrigerator overnight.

 Method 2: Seal frozen fish and seafood in a plastic bag.
 Seal the bag and immerse it in cold water, then put a small slit in the bag and microwave it on the “Defrost” setting.
 Stop the microwave when the fish is still icy but pliable, so that the fish is thawing but not beginning to cook.
+Food defrosted in the microwave should be cooked as soon as possible after thawing.